SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 ## 1. The Loadbalancer User story

-The Terminology of Loadbalancing is a bundle of different types of Loadbalancing, which is explained in the Section 2.
+When speaking of _Loadbalancing_ there are numerous ways this can be achieved with various technical aspects.

+From an SCS operator perspective, LBaaS (Loadbalancer as a Service) is available to users, since the SCS Stack contains OpenStack's Octavia as LBaaS.
+However currently this leaves a number of open questions.
-From an operator perspective, it is today possible to use LBaaS, the SCS Stack shipped Octavia as LBaaS.
-But there are some open questions.
-For some application use cases, audit trail or geolocating protection it is helpful to be able to get origin source ip in.
+For some application use cases, for example geolocation protection, it is useful to be able to get origin source ip of a request.

 ## 2. Terms of Loadbalancing